 Real estate law is unique that it is typically more black and white than other areas of law.
 Most matters dealing with real estate have certain documents associated with them.
 If you want to transfer a property you need a deed.
 If you want to create a loan, you need a promissory note.
 If you want to sell a house you will usually use a purchase contract.

-Having a well trained staff that understand these real estate principals is imperative in providing the service and results clients deserve.
+Having a well trained staff that understand these real estate principles is imperative in providing the service and results clients deserve.
 Imagine if you always had to wait to speak to the attorney to get any answers.
 There are only so many attorneys and many clients.
 A competent legal staff helps bridge the gap to maximize the attorney’s time.
 They can help answer questions and steer you in the right direction.

 This especially holds true with litigation.
 Having a well trained legal staff during the litigation process can make the difference between winning and losing a case.
 With so much legal work in a litigation case, the attorneys count on their staff to be competent to represent their clients.
 In addition, this can help a client reduce cost by paying paralegal rates as opposed to attorney rates.